Hydrogen isotope biogeochemistry: Kinetic and equilibrium isotope effects

-Kinetic isotope effects are common in biological systems and are especially important for hydrogen isotope biogeochemistry.
-Kinetic effects usually result in larger fractionations than equilibrium reactions.
-In any isotope system, kinetic effects are stronger for larger mass differences.
+KIEs are common in biological systems and are especially important for HIBGC.
+KIEs usually result in larger fractionations than equilibrium reactions.
+In any isotope system, KIEs are stronger for larger mass differences.
 Light isotopes in most systems also tend to move faster but form weaker bonds.
-At high temperatures, entropy explains a large signal in isotope composition.
+At high temperature, entropy explains a large signal in isotope composition.
 However, when temperature decreases isotope effects are more expressed and randomness plays less of a role.
 These general trends are exposed in further understanding of bond breaking, diffusion or effusion, and condensation or evaporation reactions.

 Chemistry of hydrogen exchange

 One of the major complications in studying hydrogen isotopes is the issue of exchangeability.
 At many time scales, ranging from hours to geological epochs, scientists have to consider if the hydrogen moieties in studied molecules are the original species or if they represent exchange with water or mineral hydrogen near by.
 Research in this area is still inconclusive in regards to rates of exchange, but it is generally understood that hydrogen exchange complicates the preservation of information in isotope studies.